duckbite/rag-techniques/projects/reliable-rag/README.md

 4. Highlighting the matching excerpt so reviewers can quickly inspect evidence.
 5. Falling back gracefully when no chunk clears the threshold.

+## What Makes This Project Unique

+**Reliable RAG** adds a validation layer between retrieval and generation.
+Its uniqueness lies in:

+- **Dual-criteria validation**: Uses both embedding similarity (semantic) and lexical overlap (keyword matching) to validate retrieved chunks, catching false positives that pure semantic search might miss.
+- **Transparent validation**: Shows validation scores, overlap metrics, and highlighted excerpts so users can see why chunks were accepted or rejected.
+- **Graceful degradation**: If no chunks pass validation, falls back to the top-scoring chunk (marked as low-confidence) rather than returning empty context, ensuring the LLM always has something to work with.

+### How the Unique Concepts Work

+1. **Dual-criteria validation**: Each retrieved chunk is evaluated on two dimensions:
+   - **Embedding similarity**: The cosine similarity score from vector search (must be >= `relevanceThreshold`, default 0.35).
+   - **Lexical overlap**: The percentage of question keywords that appear in the chunk (must be >= 0.4, or 40%).
+   A chunk is considered "validated" if it passes **either** criterion.
+This is controlled by `relevanceThreshold` in the config and the hardcoded 0.4 overlap threshold in `validateRetrievedChunks()`.

+2. **Keyword tokenization**: Questions are tokenized into meaningful keywords (words >= 4 characters, filtered to remove stop words) for lexical matching.
+This is done by `tokenizeQuestion()`.

+3. **Excerpt highlighting**: For validated chunks, the system extracts a window of text around the first matching keyword (controlled by `highlightWindow`) to show why the chunk is relevant.
+This is done by `extractExcerpt()`.

+4. **Fallback behavior**: If no chunks pass validation, the system includes the top-scoring chunk anyway (marked as "low-confidence") to ensure the LLM has context, even if it's uncertain.

+### How to Adjust for Different Use Cases

+- **For stricter validation**: Increase `relevanceThreshold` (e.g., 0.4-0.5) to require higher similarity scores, or modify the overlap threshold in code (currently 0.4) to require more keyword matches.

+- **For more permissive validation**: Decrease `relevanceThreshold` (e.g., 0.25-0.3) to accept lower similarity scores, or lower the overlap threshold in code.

+- **For better transparency**: Increase `highlightWindow` (e.g., 160-200) to show more context around matched keywords in the excerpt.

+- **For better recall**: Increase `topK` (e.g., 6-8) to retrieve more candidate chunks, giving validation more options to choose from.

+- **For better precision**: Decrease `topK` (e.g., 3-4) to focus on only the most similar chunks, reducing noise in validation.

 ## Configuration (`config/reliable-rag.config.json`)

 | Field | Description |